 Force velocity profiling can be a helpful tool when trying to determine what back leg strategy best fits an athlete.
 The force velocity curve graphically illustrates the inverse relationship between force and velocity.
 That is, as force increases, velocity decreases and vice versa.
 The goal of force velocity profiling, which I’ll discuss more in depth in a future article, is to determine at what portion of the curve is the athlete especially proficient.
 Basically, athletes who are force dominant will perform better on movements that are loaded more heavily or do not use the stretch shortening cycle (SSC), relative to their performance on lightly loaded movements or movements that use the SSC.
 Whereas, velocity dominant athletes are the opposite.
 If it is determined that the athlete is especially force dominant, training would likely be undertaken to help that athlete become more proficient at producing high velocity movement, and the opposite is true as well.

 Once this information is gathered an individualized training program can be designed to improve the athlete’s deficiencies.
-If the athlete is extremely force dominant, they more likely fit a hip dominant back leg approach.
-Whereas a velocity dominant athlete may be a better fit for a knee dominant approach.
+If the athlete is extremely force dominant, they more likely fit a type 1 back leg approach.
+Whereas a velocity dominant athlete may be a better fit for a type 2 approach.

 Practical Application and Self-Test